Simply Roofline Ltd

-- Identify you during any communication between you and us;
+- identify you during any communication between you and us;

-- Communicate with you to arrange the provision of such services and products;
+- communicate with you to arrange the provision of such services and products;

-- Administer and provide such services and products;
+- administer and provide such services and products;

-- Detect and prevent loss, fraud and other criminal activity;
+- detect and prevent loss, fraud and other criminal activity;

-- Carry out credit reference checks;
+- carry out credit reference checks through associated third parties;

 In the event that we sell or buy any business or assets, we may disclose personal information held by us to the prospective seller or buyer of such business or assets.
-If we or substantially al of our assets are acquired by a third party, personal information held by us will be one of the transferred assets.
+If we or substantially all of our assets are acquired by a third party, personal information held by us will be one of the transferred assets.

-Your personal information may also be used by us, our employees or agents if we are under a duty to disclose or share your personal information in order to comply with any legal obligation, or in order to enforce any agreement we have with or otherwise concerning you, or to protect our rights, property or safety of those of our customers, employees or third parties.
+Your personal information may also be used by us, our employees or agents if we are under a duty to disclose or share your personal information in order to comply with any legal obligation, or in order to enforce any agreement we have with or otherwise concerning you, or to protect our rights, property or safety or those of our customers, employees or other third parties.

 With whom do we share your personal information?

 Third parties such as our Principal, the Financial Conduct Authority, a finance lender (where applying for a finance option where we act as a credit intermediary), a finance credit broker, credit reference agencies (who may check the information against other databases, public or private to which they have access), or fraud prevention agencies.
 This information may come from your interactions with us or them through applying for finance or other consumer finance product; or ascertain from the way in which the loan is administered and managed.